EnzoSeason/study-notes/algo-data-structure/sort.md

 1. choose a **random number** in the array as **pivot**.

+    The key point of quick sort is to choose a good pivot which can **split the array evenly**.

+    Random number is one way.
+We can also choose the **median** of **first, last and middle** item in the array.

 2. put the the numbers that are smaller than the pivot before the pivot, the rest after the pivot.

     > The array is split into 2 arrays.